Certificate in Employee Benefits LawSM Seminar

 This program has been approved for 29.75 HR recertification credit hours toward PHR and SPHR recertification through the HR Certification Institute (HRCI).

 Society of Human Resource Management (SHRM)

 The Institute for Applied Management & Law, Inc. is recognized by SHRM to offer Professional Development Credits (PDCs) for the SHRM-CP or SHRM-SCP.
-Earn 29.75 PDCs by attending this 4½-day seminar.
+This seminar has been approved for 29.75 PDCs.